Vomero Food Tour

 - The fift stop is stop is at the Friggitoria Vomero for a taste of the day, zeppole e panserotti, frittatine e verdure fritte (deep fried pizza dough, potato dumplings and vegetables) A traditional "cuoppo" (cone of paper) containing deep fried "panserotti", "paste cresciute" and "palle di riso" will be purchased by the tour leader and offered to participants during the the sixth stop..

 - The sixth and seventh stop are combined in one at the Osteria Partenope.
-Here you will taste three local wines and two pasta dishes in this small and cosy restaurant recently opened by Fabio, the new generation of the Acunzo's, the family that successfully feeds the neighborhood since the 1920's.
+Here you will taste the typical Neapolitan "impepata di cozze" peppered muscles and our signiture pasta such; spaghetti alle vongole (spaghetti with clams) with two delicious local wines in a small and cosy restaurant run by Fabio, the new generation of the Acunzo's, the family that successfully feeds the neighborhood since the 1920's.